 Confession: I’m a terrible cook.

 Actually, that’s an understatement.
 I’m abysmally awful at cooking.
-I have seven dinners that I can make with consistent success that don’t involve help from this little guy:
+I have seven dinners that I can make with consistent success that don’t involve help from the Hamburger Helper hand.

 But that doesn’t stop me from poring over #foodstagram posts or oohing and ahhing over master chef creations.
 I also love to buy cookbooks.
-For Christmas, I bought this beauty for my dad.
+For Christmas, I bought my dad The Armenian Cookbook.

 My father’s grandparents fled their small town in Armenia during the genocide.
 They left much behind when they escaped with little more than the clothes on their backs.
 Friends.
 Family.
 Careers.